 Towering redwoods.
 Majestic mountain peaks.
 Complex cloud formations.
-As we take moments to appreciate nature’s large displays of beauty, many of us rarely recognize small engineering feats that allow us to live comfortable lives.
+As we take moments to appreciate nature’s large displays of beauty, let us recognize the small engineering feats that allow us to live comfortably.

 What Is Microfluidics?

 Engineers and scientists refer to microfluidics as a subcategory of fluid mechanics.
-However, microfluidics runs at a much smaller scale than regular fluid mechanics.
+However, it runs on a much smaller scale than regular fluid mechanics.

-Microfluidics provides the ability to manipulate small volumes of fluid very precisely.
-This allows for the preparation of small biological (or synthetic) molecules for testing.
+Microfluidics provides the ability to manipulate small volumes of fluid very precisely, allowing for the preparation of small biological (or synthetic) molecules for testing.

 How do Microfluidics Work?

-Microfluidics requires precise fluid control under small volumes and space.
-This means you’re dealing with volumes of liquid at a measurement of one-millionth of a liter (known as a microliter) or one-billionth of a liter (known as a nanoliter).
-As far as size, it’s millimeters or micrometers.
+Microfluidics utilizes precise fluid control within small volumes and space to reduce the size of labs and samples.
+You’re often dealing with volumes of liquid at a measurement of one-millionth of a liter (known as a microliter) or one-billionth of a liter (known as a nanoliter).

-- In energy, engineers study enhanced oil recovery (EOR); microfluidics allows engineers to study how fluid flows and to create more efficient ways to extract oil
+Chemists continue developing studies in flow synthesis and stoichiometry.
+In energy, engineers study enhanced oil recovery (EOR); microfluidics allows engineers to learn how fluid flows and to create more efficient ways to extract oil.

-- The science behind adhesive solutions has roots in microfluidics.
-We can thank microfluidics for simple adhesive materials such as masking tape as well as complex diabetic test strips and advanced medical tape.
+The science behind adhesive solutions has roots in microfluidics, which led to the improvement of simple adhesive materials such as masking tape, complex diabetic test strips, and advanced medical tape.

 What is a Microfluidic Chip?

 As we know, moving a large channel of fluids requires pumps and valves.
-Microfluidic chips also require specific systems to manage fluids, but in tiny channels.
-These systems are quake valves and pressure controllers, specific to microfluidics.
+Microfluidic chips also need specific systems to manage fluids but in tiny channels.
+These systems are quake valves and pressure controllers specific to microfluidics.

-While we previously covered the key materials required to build a microfluidic device, here are working details about the two most common types of chips.
+While we previously covered the critical materials required to build a microfluidic device, here are the working details about the two most common types of chips:

-Imagine a full-scale lab in which all experiments take place using normal-sized beakers and tubes.
+Imagine a full-scale lab where all experiments use normal-sized beakers and tubes.
 There’s a limited work area, right?
-With lab-on-a-chip, a scientist works on a micro or miniaturized scale, analyzing several experiments at once on a chip.
+With lab-on-a-chip, a scientist works on a micro or miniaturized scale, analyzing several experiments simultaneously on a chip.

 At this scale, scientists can generate samples on location (rather than moving them to a lab), and easily control the movement and interaction of samples.
-At this scale, the reactions are more potent, and there’s less chemical waste.
+The reactions are more potent at this scale, and there’s less chemical waste.

-When working with a dangerous chemical, a scientist reduces exposure because there’s such a small amount of the chemical.
-Instead of being exposed to a liter of a chemical, a scientist is exposed to just a drop.
+Scientists can reduce exposure when working with dangerous chemicals because there’s such a small amount of the chemical.
+Instead of exposure to a liter of a chemical, they’re only exposed to a drop.